Kamilcuk/nomad-tools/README.md

 $ nomadtools downloadrelease -p 1.6.3 nomad ./nomad1.6.3
 INFO:nomad_tools.nomad_downloadrelease:Downloading https://releases.hashicorp.com/nomad/1.6.3/nomad_1.6.3_linux_amd64.zip to nomad1.6.3
 INFO:nomad_tools.nomad_downloadrelease:https://releases.hashicorp.com/nomad/1.6.3/nomad_1.6.3_linux_amd64.zip -> -rwxr-xr-x 101.8MB nomad1.6.3
 ```

-## taskexec
+## `taskexec` - find allocation and task matching parameters and maybe execute a command in it

-`nomad alloc exec` didn't met my expactations.
+`nomad alloc exec` didn't met my expectations.
 It is boring and tedious to find an allocation ID
 and then copy it in the terminal.
 There is also no bash completion for task names.

 I decided I want to have advanced filtering, where given a job name and node name some tool